 The aim of FROM ASH is to use a common waste as the main element of a new production process.

-Despite the global consensus on the reduction of coal as an energy source, the economical conjuncture offer to this fossil fuel some decades of intense use.
+Despite the global consensus on the reduction of coal as an energy source, the economic conjuncture offers to this fossil fuel some decades of intense use.

 Considering this reality, FROM ASH is presenting an economical and sustainable material for the afterlife of coal wastes.